Pocket worthyStories to fuel your mind

 Read when you’ve got time to spare.

-a loaf of bread on a towel
+loaf of rustic bread

 So you invited some friends over for a barbecue, and now you have a whole bag of hamburger buns just sitting on your counter, going bad with each passing minute.
 Or you just couldn’t resist buying that great-smelling loaf of walnut sourdough bread at the farmer’s market, even though you totally knew there was no way you’d be able to eat it by yourself.
 And now there it is—staling away.
 If you threw it at someone you’d probably knock them out.